 1999-now The third book, Lectures, Professional courses, Coaching

 In 1999 Niek retires as head of PPG and the resident therapists continue independently.

 He remains involved as coach.
 In 2000 his third book ‘Verbergen doet alleen een dief’ (Only a thief conceals things) is published.
 He continues to have a busy schedule, giving dozens of lectures and courses for patients and health professionals every year.
-He continues as coach and mentor to therapists abroad, in San Francisco, Athens and Zurich amongst other places.
+He continues as coach and mentor to therapists abroad, in San Francisco, Athens, Brisbane and Zurich amongst other places.

 In 2015 the ‘Stichting Onderzoek Methode Niek Brouw’ (The Research Foundation for the Niek Brouw Method) is founded.